 However, the broker fees and Belgian transaction tax can be expensive for VWCE, especially if you invest monthly.
 In that case, the IWDA + EMIM combination may end up being cheaper.
 We refer you to our broker comparison tool to make the calculations!

-A last option the Curvo Growth portfolio.
+A last option is the Growth portfolio accessible through the Curvo app.
 It consists of two funds:

 - 80% of the portfolio is allocated to Vanguard ESG Developed World All Cap Equity (ISIN: IE00B5456744), which tracks the FTSE Developed All Cap Choice index.